TalkativeGuy/vue-lt-issue-5638-3564900535-repro/README.md

 The problem in general is described in the comment referenced above with an addition of [another one](https://github.com/vuejs/language-tools/issues/5638#issuecomment-3566421728) following it.
 In the files there are comments with a little more details.

 The TypeScript plugin is made as a local package in `/custom-scripts/typescript-plugin` and is imported in `package.json` by the name `typescript-custom-resolver-plugin`.

-To make it work you need to:
+## To make it work

 - Run `npm i`
 - Add the path `node_modules/typescript-custom-resolver-plugin` to the `typescript.tsserver.pluginPaths` setting in VSCode
 - Restart TS Server via the Command Palette